-Contact with Parents / Carers
+Contact with families

-Parents play a crucial role in ensuring their child achieves at the highest level, meets their targets and makes the most of their opportunities at the academy.
+Families play a crucial role in ensuring their child achieves at the highest level, meets their targets and makes the most of their opportunities at the academy.
 We provide regular data for parents to ensure they have the latest information on their child's progress.